 Celestron, the largest telescope manufacturer in the world, donated the telescope.
 The scope is a 14-inch Schmidt-Cassegrain that includes the CGE Pro Computerized Mount.
 The telescope is mounted on an adjustable pier.
 This unique design electronically adjusts the telescope to accommodate wheelchair users and small children.

 The roof of the dome rotates to follow the telescope as it tracks objects in the night sky.
 The 14-inch mirror not only collects light from objects in our own Milky Way galaxy, such as stunning open and globular star clusters and nebula, but also makes it possible to observe galaxies millions of light years away.
 The planets, such as Mars, Saturn, and Jupiter can be brought into sharp detail and the moon dazzles viewers with its mountains, craters, and more.
 Large state-of-the-art eyepieces make for easy viewing.

-Relocating the dome was an interesting project - accomplished entirely by volunteers.
-A crane lifted the dome from the gym roof and set it gently down in the school’s parking lot.
+Relocating the dome was an interesting project – planned and managed by George Huntington and accomplished entirely by volunteers.
+Art Parker donated his time and the use of his crane to lift the dome from the gym roof and set it gently down in the school’s parking lot.
 There, it was dis-assembled into its four quadrants, each nut and bolt carefully categorized.
 The quadrants were transported from Yucca Valley to Twentynine Palms by trailer.